CosmoAI-AES/CosmoSim/README.md

 ### Sidenote: Running the GUI through docker

-Docker images have been created to build and run the new python GUI.
+Docker images have been created to build and run the GUI.
 It should be possible to build and run them as follows, assuming a Unix like system.

 ```sh